for knitted hand and finger puppets

 If you'd like to make different types of puppets they can be easily done without really needing a new pattern.
 Please feel free to use your own ideas and creativity - maybe you have some other exciting ideas for these types of puppets.

 Sadly these are needed by nearly every team, as many children will have come across these professionals as a result of their difficult lives.
 We provide sets of policeman/woman, nurse, doctor, teacher, Social Worker, judge.

 NURSE AND DOCTOR - for the pattern for both of these CLICK HERE

 In order to explain the court process it's useful for therapists to have a judge puppet.
 Children don't meet judges wearing the robes, but the puppet is needed to explain to them what a judge is and looks like.

-(stuffed head) (stuffed head) (unstuffed head)
+A MUSLIM DAD (stuffed head) MUSLIM MUM (stuffed head)

-For the pattern CLICK HERE
+PREGNANT HAND PUPPET for the pattern CLICK HERE